Bone Tumors and Soft Tissue Tumors

 These types of benign bone tumors are found most often in children and young adults:

-• Nonossifying fibromas are usually found in the long bones, such as the thighbone (femur), that are actively growing.
+• Nonossifying fibromas are usually found in long bones that are still growing, such as the thighbone (femur).

-• Exostoses or osteochondromas contain both bone and cartilage and usually grow out from a bone.
+• Exostoses or osteochondromas contain both bone and and usually grow out from a bone.

 • Unicameral bone cysts are holes in a bone that fill with fluid.
-They are most common in the upper arm bone (humerus) and the upper thighbone (femur).
+They are most common in the upper arm bone (humerus) and the upper thighbone.
 They are also called simple or solitary bone cysts.

 Read more about types of benign bone tumors (PDF) (Spanish).